Defining Agile at Your Firm (or in your Department)

 - Business stakeholders (BSHs) – 4 people.
 15% available.
 Right people.
 Will attend every Sprint Review.
 Are appropriate to give fast and complete feedback on details in Sprint Review (or will bring a SME).

 - Chickens.
-Always identified at beginning of project.
-Team thinks they are set up for success
+Always identified at beginning of project

 - Sprint length = 2 weeks